 Northland Regional Council

 We are concerned with environmental damage or the pollution effects of spray drift.
-The Regional Air Quality Plan has rules and guidelines for the control of spray drift.
-Additionally, the Regional Water and Soil Plan contains rules for spraying on to land.
-To be sure of compliance, it is recommended that you consult both plans before you commence spraying.
+Section C.6.5 of the Proposed Regional Plan has rules and guidelines for the control of spray drift.
+Northland Regional Council investigates spray complaints and can issue abatement notices and fines if the rules are breached.

 Health Protection Officers, who work for Northland Health, are concerned with human health.
 The officers investigate spray drift complaints where there is a concern about bad effects on health.
 They can also provide information on the health effects of agrichemicals and tell you ways to lessen the risk of exposure.

 Te Whatu Ora – Health New Zealand 24/7 contact details are: (09) 430 4100.